malero/simple-ts-models/README.md

 // Use method added created in ExampleCollection c.getDefault() === m2; // true

-// Use Collection method getData to get object literals c.getData(); // Returns [{id: 1, is_default: false},{id: 2, is_default: true},{id: 3, is_default: false}]
+// Use Collection method getData to get an array of objects containing the data in each model c.getData(); // Returns [{id: 1, is_default: false},{id: 2, is_default: true},{id: 3, is_default: false}]
 ```